artcom/artcom.github.io/_drafts/changi_petal_clouds_mobile_sound.md

 The server was built quite quickly using [Node.js](https://nodejs.org/en/).
 To provide [WeesWares] with a working example I also wrote a simple iOS app to demonstrate the synchronization concept:

-> !! show video of multiple demonstrators running in parallel

 {% include youtube.html id="xLy2SaSQAtA" %}

-> !!
-Maybe an english native speaker should proof read this post?